 Beginner controllers are a great way to learn DJing before moving onto more complex gear.

-The best examples in this category will offer both software and hardware that allows you to plug in and start learning DJing.
+Good examples in this category will offer both software and hardware that allow you to plug in and start learning DJing.
 While they may not have all the bells and whistles of more professional controllers you’ll still be able to execute mixes.
 Even professional DJs use beginner controllers to prepare and practice their sets.

 These beginner controllers also offer an affordable entry point.
 They are a great way to get started without committing too much money upfront.